diego-80/blossom/README.md

 Run BLOSSOM from the command line with 'python3 blossom.py' plus optional arguments in the following order:
-\- the function to execute: 'r' to read from the log (default), 'w' to write new game data to the log (see info on game-specific arguments below), or 'wr' to write new data and read the updated log
+\n\- the function to execute: 'r' to read from the log (default), 'w' to write new game data to the log (see info on game-specific arguments below), or 'wr' to write new data and read the updated log
 \- the log file to use: this defaults to 'log.csv', but you can specify